Felicia-Mayeyane/Analysis-Project-in-Excel/README.md

 <h1>Analysis-Project-in-Excel :computer:</h1>

-<p>Using Excel to make sense of the dataset and visualize insights</p>
+Using Excel to make sense of the dataset and visualize insights

 <u>
   <li>Create a working sheet to protect raw data in case I make mistakes(I will still have access to the original</li>